 Designing the biggest possible windows stretches the view from indoors to outdoors, as far as the eye can see and this will do wonders in making the space feel larger than it actually is!
 Even better, if the window is full-height we might even achieve a real indoor-outdoor living space!

 Creating a view into the distance by using windows also comes with further benefits.

-The landscape becomes part of the interior, and this creates a better connection with the surrounding environment.
+When designing with the view in mind, the landscape becomes part of the interior, and this creates a better connection with the surrounding environment.
 If there’s some greenery outdoors, this will also provide a good dose of nature to look at, with all its colours, textures, movements and seasonal changes.

 For an even more stunning effect, prospect can also be mixed with risk.
 That's the case – for instance – of a huge floor-to-ceiling window that is elevated with respect to the view it looks into.
 This will create a perceived risk of falling down, while being totally safe in reality!

 To sum up, prospect views are another precious tool in biophilic design.

 A balanced combination of prospect and cozy refuge areas can really transform the feeling related to an interior, making it calming, welcoming and astonishing at the same time!
 And of course, all that while valuing the natural surroundings!

 - Grahna Patrik, Stigsdotter Ulrika K. "The relation between perceived sensory dimensions of urban green space and stress restoration." (opened in a new window/tab) Landscape and Urban Planning Volume 94 (2010), Issues 3–4: 264-275.

 - Dosen, Annemarie S., Ostwald Michael J. "Prospect and Refuge Theory: Constructing a Critical Definition for Architecture and Design." (opened in a new window/tab) The International Journal of Design in Society, no. 6 (1) (2013): 9-24.